Vaidas393/Automated-YouTube-playlist-downloader/README.md

  - Link target value change to your playlist link(not song, but all playlist link)
  - Top left corner press run all tests, don't close your browser untill downloads are finished(you can minimize the browser)
  - Allow site https://ytmp3eu.com/en45/ always download multiple files
+ - Make sure that mp3 files are automatically saved from your browser without promting save table

  ### Authors: [Vaidas Pocius]( https://github.com/Vaidas393)